vegarringdal/simple-html/README.md

 When you are ready do the following:

--   Run this in the termnal `git clone https://github.com/simple-html/starter-web`.
+-   Run this in the terminal `git clone https://github.com/simple-html/starter-web`.
-    -   This will clone the repoository and create folder `starter-web`.
+    -   This will clone the repository and create folder `starter-web`.
 -   Enter folder by running `cd .\starter-web\` and open vscode with `code .`.
 -   Now we will open terminal inside vscode, go to menu `view` and go down to `terminal` (please notice shortcut to next time).